awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 $$ LANGUAGE SQL PARALLEL SAFE COST 5000;
 ```

-### Specifying Batch Size When Invoking an Amazon SageMaker Model<a name="postgresql-using-sagemaker-example3"></a>
+### Specifying Batch Size When Invoking an SageMaker Model<a name="postgresql-using-sagemaker-example3"></a>

-The following example creates a user\-defined function for an Amazon SageMaker model that sets the batch size default to NULL\.
+The following example creates a user\-defined function for an SageMaker model that sets the batch size default to NULL\.
 The function also allows you to provide a different batch size when you invoke it\.

 ```
 CREATE FUNCTION classify_event (